Sexual Orientation Obsessions in OCD

 About Sexual Orientation Obsessions

-Sexual orientation obsessions in OCD (SO-OCD) are a specific type of sexual obsession.
+Sexual orientation obsessions in OCD (SO-OCD, also called H-OCD) are a specific type of sexual obsession.
 These symptoms continue to cause a great deal of concern and confusion among OCD sufferers and the professional community alike.
-SO-OCD is sometimes called HOCD — a name coined by the online community for "homosexual OCD."
+SO-OCD is sometimes called HOCD—a name coined by the online community for "homosexual OCD."
 So perplexing is SO-OCD, that many OCD online forums forbid its discussion.
 People with SO-OCD typically feel ashamed of the thoughts, and encountering non-acceptance in forums of fellow OCD suffers makes those with SO-OCD feel even more alienated.

 SO-OCD is not a separate or new diagnosis, so people with this type of OCD should not be treated differently than anyone else seeking help.
 Rather it is a constellation of OCD symptoms seen clinically that involves extreme anxiety surrounding sexual orientation.
 SO-OCD includes worries about experiencing an unwanted change in sexual orientation, fears that others may think one is gay, or fear that one has hidden same-sex desires.
 About ten percent of OCD patients who seek professional help have unwanted sexual orientation obsessions at some point during the course of their disorder, making SO-OCD somewhat common.